Lisa Vanderpump: The Vanderpump Dog Foundation

 The Vanderpump Dog Foundation was launched online in 2016.
 On 1 March 2017, Vanderpump opened the Vanderpump Dogs rescue center in Los Angeles.
 She also owns and operates two rescue centers in China.
-Since the COVID-19 pandemic hit the United States, Vanderpump has raised $383,511.14 through Cameo for her foundation, as of February 2023.
+Since the COVID-19 pandemic hit the United States, Vanderpump has raised US$383,511.14 through Cameo for her foundation, as of February 2023.
 Vanderpump Dogs has saved "approximately 3,000 dogs domestically from kill shelters to date", as of February 2023.

 Personal life

 Vanderpump met her husband, businessman Ken Todd, at his first bar, Cork's Wine Bar in Kensington, London, in May 1982.
 The couple wed on 28 August 1982, at a United Reformed Church.
 Together they have two children: a daughter, and an adopted son.
 She has one stepson from her husband's first marriage.
 She has two grandsons.

-She currently resides in Beverly Hills, California.
+She primarily resides in Beverly Hills, California.
 She has lived in London, Cheltenham, Monaco, and the South of France.
 She also owns property in Montecito.
-Vanderpump sold her Beverly Park home in 2011 for $18.8 million and bought her $12 million estate, Villa Rosa, in the Beverly Crest neighbourhood.
+Vanderpump sold her Beverly Park home in 2011 for US$18.8 million and bought her US$12 million estate, Villa Rosa, in the Beverly Crest neighbourhood.
+In 2024, she purchased a home in the Southern Highlands Golf Club neighborhood in Las Vegas, Nevada.